RuhansiDeSilva/B4G1-01-AI-and-ML-Group-Assignment/README.md

 - **Implementation:** Applied PCA to the dataset to transform features into a smaller set of uncorrelated components.

 ##  How to Run the Code
+1. Open the notebook in **jupyter notebook**.
+2. Upload the dataset file `global_student_migration.csv` when prompted.
+3. Run all cells in order.
+The notebook will execute the full preprocessing pipeline.
+4. At each stage, the notebook generates **EDA visualizations** (bar charts, boxplots, heatmaps, scatterplots, PCA plots) and prints logs about the dataset shape and transformations.
+5. After execution, the final processed dataset is available in the DataFrame `Data_pca_df` for immediate use in further analysis or model training.